bzotto/evernote-sdk-ios/README.md

 		Framework built successfully!
 Please find in /Users/echeng/Documents/Evernote/evernote-sdk-ios-new/scripts/..//Products/ENSDK.framework

 	Please add the ENSDK.framework and the ENSDKResources.bundle in the Products folder into your projects.
-Make sure you check "Copy items into destination group's folder (if needed)"
+Make sure you check "Copy items into destination group's folder (if needed)" This should

-- (Alternative) Copy ENSDKResources.bundle and evernote-sdk-ios folder (in the same folder with ENSDKResources.bundle) into your Xcode project directly.
-This will build the SDK files as part of your project when you build it.
+- (Alternative) If you want to build the entire SDK source alongside your own project files, you can do that too.
+Copy ENSDKResources.bundle and the evernote-sdk-ios folder (in the same folder with ENSDKResources.bundle) into your Xcode project directly.
+Add the new files to your app target.

 ### Link with frameworks

-evernote-sdk-ios depends on some frameworks, so you'll need to add them to any target's "Link Binary With Libraries" Build Phase.
+evernote-sdk-ios depends on a couple system frameworks, so you'll need to add them to any target's "Link Binary With Libraries" Build Phase.
 Add the following frameworks in the "Link Binary With Libraries" phase

 - MobileCoreServices.framework
 - libxml2.dylib

 ### Modify your application's main plist file

-Create an array key called URL types with a single array sub-item called URL Schemes.
+Users will have the fastest OAuth experience in your app if they already have the Evernote app installed.
+To facilitate this, create an array key called URL types with a single array sub-item called URL Schemes.
 Give this a single item with your consumer key prefixed with 'en-'

 	<key>CFBundleURLTypes</key>
 	<array>